Rihanss/ryanshds/README.md

 # Hey there!
 I'm Ryan 👋

 I'm a developer based on a hobby, i've been in programming for more than 5 years now and i'm really enjoyed it.
-Other than that i like gaming, cooking and listening to music currently, i'm learning python on how to make an artificial intelligence which is hard to learn and i'm looking forward for it 😄
+Other than that i like gaming, cooking and listening to music.
+Currently, i'm learning python on how to make an artificial intelligence which is hard to learn and i'm looking forward for it 😄

 ## Biography
 - I'm 29 years old, but still having young appearance which people mistook me for being 15.